Japan·17 - 24 September 2025

 Create traditional Hakata hariko crafts in Fukuoka

-Dress in a kimono and enjoy a photo session at Fukuoka Castle
+Dress in a kimono during a photo session at Fukuoka Castle

-Dress in a kimono and enjoy a photo session at Fukuoka Castle
+Dress in a kimono during a photo session at Fukuoka Castle

 Itinerary